Public Health Nurse

 Hours: 40 hours per week - 100% FTE, requires evening, weekends, and holiday work

-Status: Regular status, permanant rull-time position.
-Includes generous benefit package and participation in the Washington State Public Employee Retirement System
+Status: Provisional Appointment, full-time, includes generous benefit package and participation in the Washington State Public Employee Retirement System

 As COVID-19 presents a distinct and ongoing threat to our community, please come join our team to do meaningful work that has a real impact in our community.
 We are a team-oriented, family-friendly organization of 100 dedicated public health professionals.
 We work hard every day to keep Kitsap County safe and healthy.
 Keeping you and your family--and our county and it's many visitors safe is our job.
 It could be your job too!

-- Addresses questions and concerns regarding COVID-19 as needed.
+- Addresses questions and concerns while employing de-escalations skills and the use of motivational interview techniques as needed.

-- Provides advice and addresses problems as they arise related to isolation/quarantine, specialized patient care, and wraparound service needs on behalf of educators and school nurses.
+- Solves problems as they arise related to isolation/quarantine, specialized patient care, and wraparound service needs.

 - Participates in and contribute to ad hoc special activities and assignments.

-- Provides ongoing disease surveillance, conducts communicable disease investigations and implements disease-control strategies as assigned.
+- Provides ongoing disease surveillance, conducts communicable disease investigations and implements disease-control strategies.

 - Responsible for evaluating effectiveness of interventions, updating disease investigation protocols as necessary, completes, and submits appropriate case reports to the State Department of Health.